+4. Andis AGCB Super 2 Speed Clipper

-The main focal point of these heavy duty clippers is the power it can produce thanks to being plugged into the mains and not drawing power from a lithium-ion battery.
-The result is a clipper which runs 2 speed options of 3,000 or 3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.
+The main focal point of these heavy-duty clippers is the power they can produce.
+It runs with 2-speed options of 3,000 or 3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.